MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/skype-for-business-settings.md

 - When you turn off push notifications, users can't turn them back on.

 > [!IMPORTANT]
 > Microsoft uses other companies to provide real-time Skype for Business mobile notifications for Windows Phone, iPhone, and iPad users.
-See the [Privacy Statement for Microsoft Skype for Business Products](https://go.microsoft.com/fwlink/p/?linkid=247732).
+See this [Privacy Statement](https://go.microsoft.com/fwlink/p/?linkid=247732).

 ## Manage Skype for Business settings for individual users